 - 4-5 pieces of stem ginger in syrup, chopped

 - 650-750ml soya milk

 Treat yourself to a slice of Liz’s famous menopause cake!
-Deliciously good for you, it’s packed with naturally occurring phytoestrogens, the oestrogen-like compounds found in soya, linseeds and some dried fruits.
+Deliciously good for you, it uses ingredients that are high in phytoestrogens, the oestrogen-like compounds found in soya, linseeds and some dried fruits.
 This cake is not going to sort out all your menopausal needs, but it is a bit of fun to break the ice perhaps when talking about your symptoms (or those of family and friends) over a mug of tea and slice of cake.
 Made with soya flour, soya milk and linseeds, it’s wonderfully rich and moist, with a dense texture and a good, rich flavour.
 Store in an airtight tin or slice and freeze to eat as required.
 Very delicious toasted or on its own.